pwncollege/intro-to-cybersecurity-dojo/cryptography/level-1/DESCRIPTION.md

 In this challenge you will decode base64-encoded data.
 Despite base64 data appearing "mangled", it is not an encryption scheme.
-It is an encoding, much like ASCII, which you might already be familiar with.
+It is an encoding, much like ASCII.
 It is simply a popular way of encoding raw bytes.

 The name "base64" comes from the fact that there are 64 characters used in the output.